AdobeDocs/analytics-platform.en/help/guided-analysis/types/first-use.md

 ## Date range

-Date selection in impact reports operate differently than other analysis types, since the report revolves around a given event being touched for the first time (specified in the query rail).
+Date selections in impact reports operate differently than other analysis types, since the report revolves around a given event being touched for the first time (specified in the query rail).
 The following options are available:

 * **Interval**: The date granularity that you want to view trended data by.
 Valid options include [!UICONTROL Daily], [!UICONTROL Weekly], [!UICONTROL Monthly], and [!UICONTROL Quarterly].
 Changing the interval affects the options available for the Before and after period.
 * **Before and after period**: The amount of time to analyze before and after the touched event specified in the query rail.
 Available options depend on the [!UICONTROL Interval] selection.